-The Mecca of UW photographers
+Lembeh Strait: the Mecca of UW photographers

 World famous for its macro life, this is most probably simply the best place in the world for macro photography!
-Lembeh plays host to a cornucopia of weird and wonderful creatures to be found here and here alone and dive in Lembeh Strait is a unique experience with no equals in the world.
+Lembeh Strait plays host to a cornucopia of weird and wonderful creatures to be found here and here alone and dive in Lembeh Strait is a unique experience with no equals in the world.

 We moor over shallow black sandy slopes where seahorses and nudibranchs are in abundance.
 Then there are the inimicus devilfish, pegasus sea moths, frogfish, flying gurnards, wonderpus, mimic, blue ring and coconut octopus, flamboyant cuttlefish, hairy frogfish, Ambon scorpion fish, ornate ghost pipefish, ribbon eels and many other species.